goksanisil23/lazy_minimal_robotics/SFM/Readme.md

 <img src="https://raw.githubusercontent.com/goksanisil23/lazy_minimal_robotics/main/SFM/resources/bundle_adjustment_diagram.png" width=50% height=50%>

-1) carla image saver: collect the depth and rgb images, and camera ground truth poses.
+1) **Carla image saver**: collect the depth and rgb images, and camera ground truth poses.
 2) **Pose Estimator**: Estimate camera poses with visual odometry using depth + rgb images, via pair-wise feature matching.
 3) **Feature Matcher**: Find matching keypoints *in at least 3 images*, which will constitute a landmark.
 Generate the 3D world position of the landmark by using position of one of the cameras seeing that landmark.
 This step outputs a "bundle adjustment dataset" txt file containing:
 - observations (pixel keypoint, camera index, landmark index)